Taking Chances World Tour

-The Taking Chances World Tour is the ninth concert tour by Canadian singer Celine Dion, in support of her thirteenth French-language and twenty-second studio album D'elles (2007). tenth English-language and twenty-third studio album Taking Chances (2007).
-The tour marked the return of Dion after performing her groundbreaking show A New Day... in Las Vegas for five years.
-It also marks as her first concert tour in 9 years since her 1998–1999 Let's Talk About Love World Tour.
-The tour visited Africa, Asia, Australia, Europe and North America.
-Pollstar announced its total gross at US$279.2 million, making it the fourth highest-grossing tour by a solo artist at that time and one of the highest-grossing tours of all time.
+The Taking Chances World Tour was the tenth concert tour by French Canadian singer Celine Dion, in-support of her thirteenth French-language and 22nd studio album, D'elles (2007), as well as her tenth English-language and 23rd studio album, Taking Chances (2007).
+The tour marked Dion’s return to performing on a global scale, after five successful years with her groundbreaking Las Vegas residency, A New Day....
+It was also her first concert tour in nine years, following her Let's Talk About Love World Tour (1998/99).